hchilukuri1010/IDS2024F/quiz/quiz 5/README.md

 +   Factors: Categorical variables in a dataset.
 +   Levels: The unique categories within a factor.

-Name the two major types of data and provide an example for each category.
+Name the two major data types and provide an example for each category.
 + Quantitative data: Data that has measurable quantities.
 For example age, temperature, or grade.
 + Qualitative data: Data that is in groups.
 This includes types of fruits or regions on a map.